 Use the built-in analytics tool on each platform to find this information.
 Most major networks have one.
 Yet, if you’re serious about social media, look for third-party social media analytics tools.
 Many of them offer advanced insights to help you market your business on social media.

-Over time, you’ll need to adjust the guidelines in your social media plan to achieve the best results.
+Over time, you’ll need to adjust your social media plan guidelines to achieve the best results.
 The social media industry is ever-changing, and what works today may be obsolete six months from now.
-As you work on your social media presence, you’ll learn your audience’s preferences and the best ways to reach it.
+As you work on your social media presence, you’ll learn your audience’s preferences and the best ways to reach them.
 Experiment, post great content consistently, engage the audience, adjust, and you’ll soon reap the social media rewards.

 Ready to Roll?

 If you need a social media plan and don’t have time to go the DIY route, we can help!
-Give us a call
+Although we like working with many types of businesses, we have created a social media and content marketing strategy just for franchises.
+Call us today!